-Ranked as the 103rd-highest peak in the State of Idaho, Boulder Lake Peak is just shy of being a member of Idaho’s highest 100 peaks ranked at number 103.
-It is a seldom climbed summit because of it’s remote location and climbing difficulty which is Class 4.
+Ranked as the 103rd-highest peak in the State of Idaho, Boulder Lake Peak is just shy of being a member of Idaho’s highest 100 peaks.
+It is a seldom-climbed summit because of its remote location and climbing difficulty (Class 4).
+USGS Standhope Peak

 Follow the Boulder Lake Trail [(FST-057 (C)(1)(a) on Page 259] to Boulder Lake.
 Circumnavigate the lake on its west shore and ascend the eyebrow cliffs from their West Side.
 From here, ascend to the east on steep talus towards Point 11024, eventually bearing north past this point on the west.
 Cross ribs to reach ledges and short gullies that lead to the knife-edged ridge below the summit.
 George Reinier and Pat McGrane reached the summit on August 21, 2008 with no signs of previous ascent.

 East Face Variation, Class 4

 North of Point 11024, cross over to the East Side and traverse farther north until you can climb steep flakes and cracks to the summit.
 Carl Hamke climbed the East Side Variation on August 21, 2008.

 - First Ascent Year: 2008